 Forensic genealogy is helping solve crimes in new ways—and creating business for those who can help investigators reconstruct and identify DNA samples.

-Recently the news broke that police used DNA to identify the notorious Golden State Killer.
+In 2018, police used DNA to identify the notorious Golden State Killer.
 Their method: putting the DNA evidence from this cold case on GEDmatch, the free genetic genealogy database.
 (Read about it in the New York Times.)

 Just three weeks after that discovery made headlines, a second police department, this time in Snohomish, WA, announced that they too had employed genetic genealogy to solve a cold case from 1987, when two high-school sweethearts were found murdered.
 This police department indicated they had assistance from Parabon Nanolabs, a genetics company based in Virginia.

 According to their website, Parabon deals in both pharmaceuticals and something they call Snapshot, where they reconstruct the facial features of an individual based on their DNA:

 DNA evidence > raw DNA data